ololobin/primitive-monitoring/README.rst

 Concepts
 ========
 * "counterrors_TS.sh" counts the number of entries in the log file and writes it to error.txt.
-* "monitoring_v2.py" downloads this file via ssh, reads lines and visualizes.
+* "monitoring_v2.py" downloads this file via ssh, reads lines and visualizes and plays "alarm.mp3"
 * "monitoring_v2.py" also run counterrors_TS.sh
 * "tail_log.sh" shows error strings and send mail alerts